EliaSaSe/windows-update-remote-service/README.md

 ## Why

 Years ago, I had to manage a lot of Windows servers.
-There were a patch evenings on a regular basis.
+There were patch evenings on a regular basis.
 In spite of the availability of [WSUS] and group policies, it was complicated to automate the patch process for a multitude of reasons.
 For example:

 * Some servers had to run shaky services, which depended on services on other hosts.
 When their dependencies were not available on startup or became unavailable later on in the patch window, they crashed.
 Thus, a strict patch sequence needed to be followed.
 * A small license USB dongle prevented a bare metal Windows host from booting, so I had to coordinate the reboot of this specific host with the site manager.